sumotoy/LiquidCrystalNewV2/README.md

                      [|     |] <- E
                      [|     |] <- RS
         gnd       -> [|_____|] <- EN2 (if needed)

-LCD's R/W to ground

-[<b>LiquidCrystal_TWI2</b>]

-This version uses 2 wire PCF8574 and PCF8574A chip as GPIO.
-GPIO pins are freely configurable though a dedicated file so it can be easily adapted to other existing hardware design.

 <b>PCF8574/PCF8574A</b> connections

          adrs* A0 -> [|--U--|] <+ +5v